qcri/QLFactChecking/README.md

 ## Features

+### Feature Extraction

+The directory *code/features* contains code for feature extraction.

+The code for external support features can be found here: https://github.com/gkaradzhov/FactcheckingRANLP

+### Adding New Features

 To add new features:

 * Add the feature file in folder **data/features**.
 To allow unified reading of all feature files, the file name needs to be of the form *PREFIX1-feature_description-PREFIX2*.
 The prefixes can be changed in file **Features.py**.